Back Pain

 Back pain is one of the most common reasons for primary care visits.
 Most people at some point in their lives will experience some form of back pain.
 Back pain can be mild or severe, pass quickly or last long enough to significantly impact your quality of life.
-At the University of Michigan Health System, we have treatments for all forms of back pain—whether your condition is acute, chronic, congenital or the result of a trauma.
+At University of Michigan Health, we have treatments for all forms of back pain—whether your condition is acute, chronic, congenital or the result of a trauma.
 Our health care team works collaboratively to quickly diagnose your condition and provide you with the treatment—and relief—you need.
 Our goal is to alleviate your back pain—and to help you maintain your new back health.

 We treat many simple and complex back conditions, including: